MariaAnaGonzalez/MCA.Violence.Colombia/code/README.md

 ## 🧹 1.
 Data Cleaning and Preparation

 <details>
-<summary>Initials</summary>
+<summary>Click to expand</summary>

-Each annual dataset (2017–2022) underwent a standardized and reproducible data cleaning process, implemented in a consistent R script.
-The procedure included:
+Each annual dataset (2017–2022) underwent a standardized and reproducible data cleaning process.
+The script included:

-- Importing raw data from Excel files with `readxl`
+- Importing raw data from Excel files using `readxl`
-- Initial inspection using functions like `summary()` and `names()`
+- Initial inspection using `summary()` and `names()`
 - Selection of relevant variables based on a predefined protocol
-- Renaming variables to ensure consistency across years
+- Renaming variables for consistency across years
-- Type conversion for dates, categorical, and numerical variables using `lubridate`, `dplyr`, and `forcats`
+- Type conversion for dates, factors, and numerics using `lubridate`, `dplyr`, and `forcats`
-- Re-labeling categories according to official coding dictionaries from the INS
+- Re-labeling categories using INS dictionaries
 - Recoding unknown or inconsistent values
 - Systematic handling of missing data
-- Exporting the cleaned datasets as `.Rds` and `.RData` files
+- Exporting cleaned datasets as `.Rds` and `.RData` files

-> ⚠️ The same procedure was applied to all yearly datasets (2017–2022), with small adjustments for structural differences between years.
+> ⚠️ The same process was applied to all datasets, with slight adjustments for annual structural differences.

-You can explore the full cleaning procedure in the script [`01_data_cleaning.R`](./code/01_data_cleaning.R).
+See the full procedure in [`01_data_cleaning.R`](./code/01_data_cleaning.R).
 </details>

 ---